 Sources of solids loading

-The largest source of solids loading to the river (80%) occurs through stormwater system discharges.
-When it rains in an urban watershed, surface runoff drains through the stormwater collection system, and the water picks up particles that impact the quality of water downstream.
+The largest source of solids loading to the river (90%) occurs through stormwater system discharges, which includes snow melt and rainwater runoff from urban areas.
+This runoff drains through the stormwater collection system, and the water picks up particles that impact the quality of water downstream.

 During heavy rain events or accelerated snowmelt, there are two additional sources of solids discharged to the river.
 At the Gold Bar Wastewater Treatment Plant, high flows are managed by diverting some partially-treated water to the river.
 This accounts for about 18% of reported solids loading.